pozitiffcat/cyclicview/README.md

 - Сircual scrolling works with 1, 2 or more views
 - Scrolling stops if next element is null
 - View cache works, it removes old views for free memory
+- You can change scroll sensitivity using factor

 ### Simple example
 After create CyclicView your should set adapter